tefsantana/redbee-academy-challenge/README.md

 # Challenge Redbee Academy

-### My opinion and results
+### My attempt and results

 I tried the Redbee Academy's Java Challenge.
-I'm not really used to Java, but I think I did a good job!
+Java isn't my strongest language, but I think I did a good job!
 I could pass all the tests except one in `CompareArrayNumbers.java`.

 Thanks to Redbee Academy for providing us with a really interesting challenge, I had fun doing it and it helped me a lot to reinforce my skills.